 When you share personal data with us directly

-We collect personal data about you if you fill in forms on our website or correspond with us by phone or email.
+We collect personal data about you if you fill in forms on our website, in mailings or correspond with us by post, phone or email.

 Personal data that we process could include details such as your name, postal address, phone number, email address, IP address or banking details.
 We collect this for a variety of reasons, such as responding to your enquiry, providing a service or processing your donation.

-If you give us personal information about a third party – for example, if you’re buying a horse or pony adoption as a gift for a friend – we’ll also let them know how we plan to use their personal data.
-All communications connected to the adoption process will always include details of how to opt out of receiving further information
+If you give us personal information about a third party – for example, if you’re buying a horse/pony adoption as a gift for a friend – we’ll also let them know how we plan to use their personal data.
+All communications connected to the adoption process will always include details of how to opt out of receiving further information.

 When you use our website

 Our website contains forms that you can complete.
 We only ask for the information we need in order to provide you with the service or information you have requested.
-Forms submitted online are automatically turned into an email and sent directly to a member of staff.
+We will process your personal data in accordance with this policy.
 If you would prefer, you can print out and post the form to us.

 Publicly available information

 On occasion, we may use publicly available information to gain a better understanding of our supporters to improve our fundraising methods, products and services.
 This may include information found in places such as Companies House and information that has been published in articles or newspapers.